LeaderPortfolio

 Early Life and Education

-Jonathan Gray was born on February 4, 1970, in Highland Park, Illinois, to a Jewish family.
-His father owned an auto parts manufacturer, and his mother ran a catering business.
-Gray graduated magna cum laude from the University of Pennsylvania in 1992, earning a Bachelor of Arts in English and a Bachelor of Science from the Wharton School.
+Jonathan Gray was born in Highland Park, Illinois, to a Jewish family.
+He graduated magna cum laude from the University of Pennsylvania in 1992 with a Bachelor of Arts in English and a Bachelor of Science from the Wharton School.

 Rise to Success